Log in to start an application or to access Judging Panel

-Please read rules and details before beginning the 2019 ANA International ECHO Awards entry process.
+Please read the following rules and details before beginning the 2020 ANA International ECHO Awards entry process.

 Entries must be entered online using the online entry form.
 For the best online experience, Google Chrome is the recommended web browser to use while entering.

 The electronic form cannot be altered or modified in any way after submission.
 No other form or substitution will be accepted.
 Please provide all required information.
 Failure to provide complete information will be subject to disqualification.
-An entry is considered submitted after filling out the “Entry Disclosure Form” tab, initialing and checking the “Submit This Entry For Judging” check box in the “Submit” tab.
+An entry is considered submitted after filling out the “Entry Disclosure Form” tab and initialing and checking the “Submit this Entry for Judging” check box in the “Submit” tab.
 An entry is considered received and eligible for judging once payment is accepted.

 Entrants are required to answer all questions on the entry form.
 Each section has tips that indicate the kind of information that should be included.
-Please be as specific as possible, and please be concise, because the entries that are well written, and clearly lay out your story of how and why the marketing campaign meets and exceeds the three judging criteria of strategy / creative / results, the more likely you are to win.
+Please be as specific as possible, and please be concise.
+Entries that are well-written and clearly lay out the story of how and why the marketing campaign meets and exceeds the three judging criteria of strategy, creative, and results are more likely to win.

-We recommend that you write a draft of your entry OFFLINE so you can easily edit, check for typos and spelling mistakes—and ask others to proofread your entry before you cut and paste it into the ONLINE entry form.
+We recommend that you write a draft of your entry OFFLINE so you can easily edit it and check for typos and spelling mistakes.
+Ask others to proofread your entry before you copy and paste it into the ONLINE entry form.

 Consider writing your entry like a short story, but keep it simple, clear, and concise.
 While ECHO judges are highly experienced marketing professionals, they review a lot of campaign entries in a single judging session, so carefully consider the readability of your entry and use short, succinct paragraphs wherever possible.